-If the “upset of the century” in 1969 against OSU was Bo’s most satisfying win, and it was, then, the 1973 “tiebreaker” vote was his greatest disappointment.
-So, let’s find out why November 25, 1973 was “Bo Schembechler’s Worst Day!”
+If the “upset of the century” in 1969 against OSU was Bo’s most satisfying win, and it was.
+Then, the 1973 “tiebreaker” vote was his greatest disappointment.
+So, let’s find out why November 25, 1973 was “Bo’s Worst Day!”

 The final vote was six to four in favor of sending the Buckeyes to Pasadena.
 Bo went nuts, but when it was all said and done, he simply called it a “a disgrace to the Big Ten.”
 He called for Commissioner Duke to come to Ann Arbor to tell the Wolverines they weren’t good enough and to tell his back-up quarterback (Larry Cipa) that he couldn’t do the job.
-Of course, Duke never showed and, but Bo never forgot what he called a “great injustice.
+Of course, Duke never showed and, but Bo never forgot what he called a “great injustice.”

 A few years ago, I spent part of a day at the Bentley Historical Library reading the letters that went back and forth between Wayne Duke and Don Canham.
 Bo made some strong comments and he would not let up.
 He was making Duke look really bad.
 (Personally, I think Duke deserved it.)
-It went on for a few months before Commissioner Duke put the hammer down and that was it.
-Schembechler would remain bitter about this incident for the rest of his life.
-He truly felt that his players had been treated unfairly and he didn’t know how else to handle it.
+Bo received an official reprimand for his “unsportsmanlike conduct” and Commissioner Duke put him on probation for one year.
+Can you believe it?

 The only good that came out of the whole mess was that the conference later voted to change their archaic bowl rule.
 Instead of allowing one team going to a bowl game at the end of the season, other teams would also be allowed to go if invited.
 This was not quite what Bo wanted in 1973, but it was a step in the right direction.
 Of course, the Big Ten now sends six to seven teams a year to bowl games and rakes in tons more money.
 As Bo would say, “It was a helluva price to pay!”